What is Broaching?- Process, Working, And Types

 Internal broaching is not so simple.
 For the use of an internal broach, the workpiece must be secured in place with a work holder, which also acts as the mount for the broaching machine.
 Then, using the elevator on the machine, the broach is lowered into the workpiece.

-Then, the machine’s puller grabs ahold of the broach pilot, and then when the elevator releases the follower, the puller pulls the broach entirely through the piece.
+Then, the machine’s puller grabs ahold of the broach pilot, and when the elevator releases the follower, the puller pulls the broach entirely through the piece.
 Finally, the workpiece is removed, and the broach reengages with the elevator.

 What are the Uses of Broaching?